brianbancroft/junk/PITCHME.md

 #### Accomplishment

-But sometimes, you will have to be the bad person in the room.

-- Ensure they know how they are doing
+- Ensure they know how they are doing, |
 - Correct faults.
-Seldom pass a fault.
+Seldom pass a fault; and, |
-- Short quizzes are fantastic in instilling a sense of accomplishment for keeners, and work as a good early-warning system for longer courses
+- Short quizzes. |

 ---